mongoid/mongoid-rspec/README.md

     gem 'mongoid-rspec'

+`mongoid-rspec` will automatically include matchers into RSpec.

-Drop in existing or dedicated support file in spec/support (spec/support/mongoid.rb)
+Or manually drop in existing or dedicated support file in spec/support (spec/support/mongoid.rb)

 ```ruby
 RSpec.configure do |config|